MTAS101/POS-Awesome-V15/README.md

 ---

 ### Update Instructions
+###🚨 Important: 'Version-15' branch was recreated.

+To avoid pull errors, please run the following:

+git branch -D Version-15
+git fetch origin
+git checkout Version-15

+This will reset your local branch and sync with the new one.

-After switching branches or pulling latest changes:
+For switching branches or pulling latest changes:

 1. cd apps/posawesome
 2. git pull